The Best Automatic vs Manual Soap Dispenser (2026)

 Do automatic soap dispensers use a lot of batteries?

 Most battery-powered models run for several months on a set of AA or AAA cells under normal household use.
-Rechargeable units skip disposable batteries entirely and top up over USB, usually lasting a few weeks to a couple of months per charge depending on how often the dispenser fires.
+Rechargeable units skip disposable batteries and top up over USB, lasting a few weeks to a couple of months per charge depending on how often the dispenser fires.

 Can you use any soap in an automatic dispenser?